5 Best Music Tag Editors for Windows and Mac in 2025

 • File Support: MP3, MP4, AAC, WMA, FLAC.

-Overview: Music Tag's biggest pull is how easy it is to use.
-Many tagging apps can be very complicated and require prior knowledge or some practice to get a hang of - however whether you're a novice or a pro, you can jump straight into Music Tag.
+Overview: Music Tag's biggest appeal is its simplicity.
+Many tagging apps can feel complicated and require prior knowledge or practice - but whether you're a novice or a pro, you can jump straight into Music Tag.

-Extra features we like are that you can create your own tags, and upload your own artwork, or chose the ones downloaded by Music Tag.
+Extra features we like are that you can create your own tags, and upload your own artwork, or choose the ones downloaded by Music Tag.

 Best mp3 tag editor - Music Tag